zapalote/webauthn/README.md

 ```
 https://localhost/webauthn/webauthn/server.php
 ```
-When integrated onto another app, the server can run anywhere, i.e. the server supports CORS.
+When integrated into another app, the server can run anywhere as it supports CORS.

 ## Usage